Honoka Inoue: Career

 Inoue was born in Kanagawa Prefecture on February 9, 1998.
 She is the daughter of voice actress Kikuko Inoue.

 In 2015, Inoue began her career in entertainment as a singer, performing the song "Koi Maboroshi (Love Fantasy)" (恋幻想(Love Fantasy)) under the mononym Honoka; the song was used in the video game Taiko no Tatsujin.
 She then made her voice acting debut in 2016 after becoming affiliated with Office Anemone, the same agency as her mother.
 Her first voice acting roles were in the anime series Danganronpa 3: The End of Hope's Peak High School and Maho Girls PreCure!.
 Later that year, she would release her first mini-album First Flight, and she performed the songs "Netemonetemo" (ネテモネテモ) and "Sekai wa Itsu Demo Mystery" (世界はいつでもミステリー, Sekai wa itsu demo misuterī) for Taiko no Tatsujin.

-In 2016, Inoue provided the voice for the Live action Anime Japanese film Shimajiro in Bookland.
+In 2016, Inoue provided the voice for the live action anime Japanese film Shimajiro in Bookland.

 In 2017, Inoue and her mother appeared as a daughter and mother in the original net animation Pokémon Generations.
 She also appeared in the anime series WorldEnd as Phyracorlybia Dorio and In Another World With My Smartphone as Alma.
 That same year, she was cast as the character Ruby Azumi in the mobile game Between the Sky and Sea.
 She released her first single "Sparkling Chinatown" on June 28, 2017.

 In 2018, Inoue played the role of Sakura Uzuki in the anime series Pazudora.
 She will also reprise the role of Ruby for the anime series adaptation of Between the Sky and Sea.

 In 2021, it was announced that Inoue would be the voice actress for Nanami Asari in The Idolmaster franchise, who appears in two mobile games The Idolmaster Cinderella Girls and The Idolmaster Cinderella Girls: Starlight Stage.
 This role involves publishing CDs under the character's name as well as appearing in concerts.

+In 2025, Inoue played the role of Kaoruko Waguri in the anime series The Fragrant Flower Blooms with Dignity.